Jill Taylor (Home Improvement): Development

 The writers planned from the start that Tim Taylor's wife would have a strong voice.
-Patricia Richardson had initially been reluctant to accept the role, concerned that Jill would be yet another "perfect" TV sitcom mother such as Clair Huxtable of The Cosby Show.
+Frances Fisher was originally cast in the role, but was released during final rehearsals for the pilot as the audience viewed her portrayal of Jill as "whiny and pleading."
+Patricia Richardson was ultimately chosen as her replacement.
+Richardson had initially been reluctant to accept the role, concerned that Jill would be yet another "perfect" TV sitcom mother such as Clair Huxtable of The Cosby Show.
 She was reassured after seeing some scripts and talking to the series' producers.
 Early in the show's run, Richardson said, "What I want for this character is for her to be imperfect.
 I want her to make mistakes.
 I want her to be the wrong one in the relationship.
 I want her to blow it with Tim, and be the one who has to be punished.
 Because that's what life is like."

 Character biography

 Background

 Due to her father being in the Army, Jill and her four sisters grew up in a rigid environment.
 Jill and her siblings appear together in "Jill and Her Sisters" and "Taps".